MicrosoftDocs/win32/desktop-src/Intl/language-identifier-constants-and-strings.md

 ---
-Description: 'Each language identifier is composed of a primary language identifier indicating the language and a sublanguage identifier indicating the country/region.' ms.assetid: '8a6373e0-46c2-4b1b-bc67-543f426ef15a'
+Description: Each language identifier is composed of a primary language identifier indicating the language and a sublanguage identifier indicating the country/region. ms.assetid: 8a6373e0-46c2-4b1b-bc67-543f426ef15a
-title: Language Identifier Constants and Strings
+title: Language Identifier Constants and Strings ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Language Identifier Constants and Strings